ZeroDeth/derekkedziora.github.io/_posts/2016-11-01-bad-business-decisions.md

 pro-active (adj.)
 lead [s/b] astray (-led, -led)

-**Main Activity**
+### Main Activity
-Read <a href="https://medium.dave-bailey.com/the-silent-cause-of-bad-business-decisions-b95d977b5ca7" target="_blank">this post</a> by Dave Bailey to discuss the questions below:
+Read the blog pos to discuss the questions below:

 1. What is the difference between inductive reasoning and strategic reasoning?
 2. How can we protect ourselves from making decisions based on defective reasoning?